Tuesday, November 15, 2022

 We arrived at about 1 P.M. and got in line for the parade, where we could watch the horses being unloaded.

-One of the Clydesdale being hitched up with its harness
+One of the Clydesdale horses is being hitched up with its harness

 The Red, White, and Gold beer Wagon must also be removed from the 50-foot tractor-trailer, and the Clydesdale hitched up one at a time.